chegative/chegative/README.md

 chegative/chegative is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-dm if u need work
+dm if u need work, pays well